kolmafia/kolmafia/CONTRIBUTING.md

 understand KoLmafia's code and infer its architecture since those are not well documented in the traditional sense.

-Individuals with a good track record of creating and submitting patches can ask to be made a dev.
+Individuals with a good track record of creating PRs and constructively engaging in other pull requests can ask to be made a dev.
 The active devs who can do this are MCroft and gausie.
+We may also reach out to you.

 ## Project-specific details